Population in poverty in the United States

 Population in poverty

 The federal poverty definition consists of a series of thresholds based on family size and composition.
-In calendar year 2019, a family of two adults and two children fell in the “poverty” category if their annual income fell below $25,926.
+In 2021, the poverty threshold for a family of two adults and two children was $27,479.
 Poverty status is not determined for people in military barracks, institutional quarters, or for unrelated individuals under age 15 (such as foster children).
 The data are based on income received in the 12 months prior to the survey.

 These were derived from ACS table B17001.